Saloon cars are sometimes overlooked in favour of SUVs and crossovers, but don’t rule them out until you’ve taken a closer look.

 Audi A3 Saloon

 The sporty, curvaceous Audi A3 saloon certainly has the looks.
 But it’s also a car that will impress on many other levels too.
 It’s a comfortable car, great for long journeys, handling well with a driving position that’s spot on.
-If you’re looking for fuel economy, the 1.6 litre TDI diesel is the best choice.
+If you’re looking for fuel economy, the 1.6 litre TDI diesel is a great choice.

 You’ll get a decent infotainment system as standard, but there are also several upgrade options such as HDD sat nav, DVD player and Bang & Olufsen surround sound speakers.

 As a driver, you’ll find plenty of scope for adjustment in your seat and steering wheel allowing you to really make this car your own.
-The low roofline gives the A3 a sporty look, without compromising on headroom.
+The low roofline gives the A3 a sporty look, without compromising on headroom – another of the best sports saloon cars.

 John’s Verdict 8/10